-Relative Market share is an important metric because it helps you decide your marketing strategy.
-For example – If you hold the majority market share as compared to competitors, then your strategies should focus more on customer retention so that you do not lose the market share.
+It is an important metric because it helps you decide your marketing strategy.
+For example – If you hold the majority relative share as compared to competitors, then your strategies should focus more on customer retention so that you do not lose your market dominance.

-On the other hand, if your relative market share is lesser then the competitor, then you need to focus more on customer acquisition so that you can increase your market share.
-Thus, at all time, you have to keep one eye on the competitor and relative market share gives you a good understanding of how you rank against a competitor.
+On the other hand, if your relative share is lesser than the competitor, then you need to focus more on customer acquisition so that you can increase your market share.
+Thus, at all times, you have to keep one eye on the competitor and relative dominance gives you a good understanding of how you rank against a competitor.

 Relative Market Share Formula

-The concept of Relative Market Share is highly useful yardstick and a mechanism for the large corporate firms that have multiple product portfolios and brands.
+The concept of Relative Market dominance is a highly useful yardstick and a mechanism for large corporate firms that have multiple product portfolios and brands.
 Plus they are operating in a business environment that is highly competitive in nature.